omkarcloud/botasaurus/README.md

       return heading
 ```

-### How Do I Close All Running Chrome Instances When Developing with Botasaurus?
+### How Do I Close All Running Chrome Instances?

-While developing a scraper, you might need to interrupt the scraping process, often done by pressing `Ctrl + C`.
-However, this action does not automatically close the Chrome browsers, which can cause your computer to hang due to resource overuse.
+While developing a scraper, multiple browser may remain open in the background.
+This situation can  cause your computer to hang.

 ![Many Chrome processes running in Task Manager](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/chrome-running.png)

-To prevent your PC from hanging, you need to close all running Chrome instances.

-You can run following command to close all chromes
+To prevent your PC from hanging, you can run the following command to close all Chrome instances:

 ```shell
 python -m close_chrome
 ```

-Executing above command will close all Chrome instances, thereby helping to prevent your PC from hanging.

 ---

 <!--